 Eastside Culture Crawl Video

 To give you an idea of what to expect at the Eastside Culture Crawl, check out the following video.
 It shows scenes of the open house at Parker Street Studios.
-There are lots of events like this at different venues, and different kinds of events too.
+There are lots of different events like this at various venues.
 The open house at Parker Street Studios, however, is one of the largest and most popular events.

 Parker Studios is a massive facility that’s full of dozens of artists’ studios.
 There are studios to explore on all four floors!